Diversity & Inclusiveness

 We are committed to engaging in community connections and partnership to ensure that everyone has access to the services they need.

-Dahlia Campus for Health and Well-Being provides a place for community members to connect with their neighbors, learn new skills and find supports they need to increase their health and well-being.
+Dahlia Campus for Health & Well-Being provides a place for community members to connect with their neighbors, learn new skills and find supports they need to increase their health and well-being.

 Our Vision: A Kaleidoscope